-A limited set of data has been fabricated to provide example computations as shown in Figure 5.1.
-The data collection columns (Beacon ID and all time fields) are those populated by the D&E participant as discussed above.
-The last five columns and summary values of mean, median and standard deviation at the top of the sheet (all colour shaded) are the results which are populated by the formulas embedded in the respective cells.
+A limited set of data has been fabricated to provide example computations as shown in Figure 5.2, 5.3 and 5.4.
+The data collection columns (Beacon ID and all time and location fields) shown in Figure 5.2 are those populated by the D&E participant as discussed above.
+Figure 5.3 shows the AOI column and example PTA results which are populated by the formulas embedded in the respective cells.
+Figure 5.4 shows summary values of mean, median and standard which are also populated by the formulas embedded in the respective cells.